axieum/compressum/README.md

 Calling `#compress()` expects an outfile file and an archive format to be set - prematurely invoking will cause an exception to be thrown in the future.

-For the convenience of the consumer, archiving can be quite a time consuming task and thus in order not "block" your code a `CompletableFuture<File>` instance is immediately returned (learn more at [Java Docs](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html)).
+For the convenience of the consumer, archiving can be quite a time consuming task and thus in order not "block" your code a `CompletableFuture<File>` instance is immediately returned (learn more at [Java Docs](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html)) - accessible through `CompletableArchive#getTask()`.
 Here, you can add callbacks for when the archive is ready, handle exceptions, etc.

 ```java
 File output = new File("New Folder/Compressum.zip");